kugelm/schnipslr/index.md

-Was sich so an Schnipsln ansammelt.
+Was sich so an Schnipsln ansammelt:

 <ul>
   {% for post in site.posts %}